bcoles/kasld/extra/README.md

 sorts first, and an i686 build runs perfectly well on an x86_64 host.
 The layout model — `PAGE_OFFSET`, the KASLR window, the module band, the address width — comes from the analysing binary's own architecture, so the wrong build resolves a guaranteed window for an address space that kernel does not have.
-Live this cannot happen, since a kernel does not load a binary for another architecture;
-replaying is where it can, because the whole point is to read the capture elsewhere. `kasld` refuses that run with exit 3 rather than reporting it:
+Live a foreign architecture cannot arise, since a kernel does not load a binary built for another one, and `kasld` warns where `uname` names a kernel it does not model, which covers the address width too — except under a `linux32` personality, where `uname` answers with the architecture's compat name and a 64-bit kernel is indistinguishable from a 32-bit one, so the run is left alone rather than warned about wrongly.
+Replaying is where the pairing can go wrong and where nothing in the tool can catch it: `uname` describes the host doing the analysis, and no file a capture holds names the machine it came from.
-`prepare-bundle` carries the bundle's own record into the prepared tree as `.kasld-capture`, and `kasld` compares it against the architecture it was built for. `prepare-bundle` also prints the architecture, so the right build can be chosen rather than guessed. `validate-bundle` resolves it from the bundle and needs no help.
+So the pairing is made here instead. `prepare-bundle` prints the architecture, so the right build can be chosen rather than guessed, and `validate-bundle` resolves it from the bundle and needs no help.

 `validate-bundle` needs no root — the truth comes from the bundle's captured files, not the host's `/proc`.
 It exits `0` (every quantity PASS or N/A), `1` (a soundness